If Windows 11 games stutter even at high FPS, the problem is usually frame-time instability, not low raw performance. The fastest fixes are:

 Before changing anything, confirm that you are dealing with frame-time instability and not just a normal hardware limit.

-- Play for 1–2 minutes in the area where the stutter normally shows up.
+Install MSI Afterburner with RivaTuner Statistics Server (RTSS).
+Turn on the frame time graph.
+Play for 1–2 minutes in the area where the stutter normally shows up.

 What to Look For

-- Mostly flat frame-time line: normal frame pacing
+Mostly flat frame-time line: normal frame pacing.

-- Spikes or jagged frame-time line: hitching, software conflicts, or unstable delivery
+Spikes or jagged frame-time line: hitching, software conflicts, or unstable delivery.

 Step 1: Clear the DirectX Shader Cache and Restart Properly